-Successful step for potential coronavirus vaccine - .
+Successful Step For Potential Coronavirus Vaccine - .

 Collins said it is a “very daring plan” and is optimistic that science can help speed up the process, but added: “If we can have this vaccine the day before, that is going to be important for everyone.”

-Despite all the emphasis on speed, Collins said: “We are not going to skip procedures” on safety, and scientists will carefully examine side effects.
+Despite all the emphasis on speed, Collins stressed: “We are not going to skip procedures” on safety and scientists will carefully examine side effects.

-There are already more than a dozen vaccines in the world in the early stages of testing or about to start small human safety studies to detect problems and whether injections strengthen the immune system.
+Worldwide, there are already more than a dozen vaccines in the early stages of testing or about to start small human safety studies to detect problems and whether injections strengthen the immune system.
 Among the ones that generate the most attention is one created by NIH and Moderna Inc. and the other from Oxford mentioned above.

 The current tests “look great,” Collins said.
 “But until you try it in the real world you don’t know for sure.
 You can’t skip that really difficult part of proving this for thousands upon thousands of people. ”